 7. Educate customers on your payment terms.

 8. Consider a lockbox.

-If you consolidate receivables, all your payment methods—ACH, credit card, and lockbox—are integrated by an outside vendor and can be downloaded to your books along with detailed reports that provide a comprehensive, real-time view of your accounts receivable.
+If you consolidate receivables, all your payment methods—checks, ACH, wire transfers, credit card, and lockbox—are integrated by an outside vendor and can be downloaded to your books, along with detailed reports that provide a comprehensive, real-time view of your accounts receivable.